Biskop256/IoT-desktop/README.md

 - Red: Power supply
 - Yellow: Signal going into the Pico W
 - White: Signal coming out of the Pico W

 Note that the power wire to the DHT11 is 3.3V, whereas the power wire to the relay, the fan and the PIR-sensor are connected to the VBUS, 5V.
 The tactile switches in the center of the breadboard only give a signal when pressed down, the switch mechanic happens in the code.
 The resistors from the Pico W pins to the LED anodes are all 1kΩ.
 The resistor from the signal of the DHT11 to ground is 10kΩ and stabilizes the received signal from the sensor.
+The DHT11 is in reality on a circuit board with three pins, but just look at the manual if you're unsure of which pin is which.

 ---